-Certificates shall be renewed annually and a minimum of 30 days before the renewal date as indicated on the certificate.
-Certificates may be canceled or withdrawn by UL Solutions at any time.
-To remain current, the contractor will be subject to an annual full and complete re-audit.
-The re-audit will include a comprehensive audit of the contractor's management system.
-The purpose of the re-audit is to determine if the contractor, their DRI and their management system remain in compliance with program requirements.
+Certificates may be renewed annually on/or before the renewal date as indicated on the certificate.
+Certificates may be canceled or withdrawn by UL at any time.
+To remain current, the Contractor will be subject to an annual full and complete re-audit.
+The re-audit will include a comprehensive audit of the Contractor's Management System.
+The purpose of the re-audit is to determine if the Contractor, their DRI and their Management System remains in compliance to program requirements.